 Italian Classic Almond Biscotti recipe (Cantucci)

+This post contains affiliate links for products we love.
+Italian Kitchen Confessions earns a small commission on these links at no cost to you.
 This post appeared first in October 2020 on Italian Kitchen Confession and this is the updated version.

-Classic Almond biscotti are the most traditional biscotti recipe that is famous not only in Italy but all over the world.
 I have to confess that these recipe brings sweet and bitter memories to my mind.
 The bitter ones are related to the fact that in all Italian airports these classic Italian cookies are nicely wrapped in boxes or tin, making it a perfect tourist gift to bring back home.
 But for me it has usually been the contrary because I am leaving Italy to go wherever I lived over the past 15 years.
-I am happy about what I chose, but at times I wish I could share these cookies more often with my parents!
+I am grateful everyday for what I have chosen, but at times I wish I could share these cookies more often with my parents and friends!

 The sweet memory is related to the very first years I dated Rob, who became my husband.
 I have to confess that first time I baked this traditional Italian biscotti recipe, it was for Rob, my husband.
 He was already familiar with this type of cookies.
 Still, I could sense that he was not entirely satisfied.
 So we had one of our long conversations about cookies and biscotti and the differences between American and Italian cookies, and in the meantime, we devoured all the biscotti…so probably they were quite good :).